lantran305/Finance-Analysis-Dashboard-Power-BI/README.md

 The project provided a comprehensive view of **financial performance, business line profitability, and cost structure**, helping identify key performance drivers and areas requiring management attention.

-#### Key Results:

-- **Sports Equipment** generated the highest revenue contribution but achieved a lower net profit margin than Sportswear, indicating room for profitability improvement.
-- **Sportswear** achieved the highest net profit margin, suggesting stronger profitability and potential for further growth.
-- **Nutrition & Food Supplements** operated at a negative net profit margin, with a relatively high share of growth costs, particularly R&D.
-- **Fulfillment Cost** was the largest cost category, accounting for more than half of total expenses and making it a key area for cost management.
-- The **fixed cost-to-revenue ratio** showed an overall upward trend during 2023, highlighting the need to monitor fixed-cost expansion relative to revenue growth.
-- Revenue and net profit margin showed a **positive relationship**, suggesting that higher revenue was generally associated with stronger profitability across the analyzed periods/business lines.

 #### Outcome: